VincentToups/racket-lib/roguelikes/turtles-monad.md

 our turtle avoid certain regions of space, which means we'll need to make inquiries into the state of the turtle, and we'd like to do so in a standard way.
 We'd also like to be able to combine queries with modification.
 What kind of function enables this behavior?
+Well, consider these:

+(Note for non-lispers, `cons` simply `cons`structs a _pair_ or tuple.)

     (require racket/dict)